 Truman’s decision to make use of the Atomic Bomb, and to fail to disclose its existence to the Soviets prior to dropping it, made the feeling mutual.
 Now the US thought that the USSR were going to attempt a de facto take over of Eastern Europe, and possibly attempt to expand into the West.
 The USSR on the other hand feared that the US were attempting to take control of Western Europe and feared that their sphere of influence was under threat.

 As the war ended there was a clear need for US troops to remain in Europe.
 There were soldiers to decommission; prisoners of war to return to Germany and reintegrate; war criminals to find and arrest and civil order needed to be maintained.
 The large scale internal migration of Germans also needed to be policed, as did the movement of German products as agreed at Potsdam.

-The early stages of the Cold War led to the need for prolongued US involvement in Europe becoming more neccessary in the eyes of the US administration.
+The early stages of the Cold War led to the need for prolonged US involvement in Europe becoming more necessary in the eyes of the US administration.

 The main reason why US involvement in Europe grew at this time was mutual suspicion.
 Fear of the Soviet Union led to actions by the US that made the USSR more suspicious of the West.
 Each time someone acted, it inflamed the situation and poured fuel onto these suspicions.